nuxy/aws-ec2-opensimulator/README.md

     $ service grid-server {start|stop|restart}

+## Importing a custom database

+If you have an existing database (MySQL backup `*.sql`) that you want to use, thereby overriding the installation default, you will need to manually run the server launch operations using the following workflow:

+    $ docker pull marcsbrooks/docker-opensimulator-server
+    $ docker run -d <image-id> sleep infinity
+    $ docker cp <filename>.sql <container-id>:/tmp/opensim.sql
+    $ docker exec -d <container-id> /usr/games/launch.sh

+Please note the configured [OpenSim release version](http://opensimulator.org/wiki/Upgrading) since older databases may introduce backwards compatibility issues.

 ## Contributions

 If you fix a bug, or have a code you want to contribute, please send a pull-request with your changes.